-If you have a NEW suspected case of COVID-19 among your residents or staff, contact the local Health Protection Team in Horsham on 0344 225 3861 (hold then option 3).
+If you have a new suspected case of COVID-19 among your residents or staff, contact the local Health Protection Team on 0344 225 3861 (hold then option 3).

 They will facilitate rapid testing of all staff and residents as a priority.

 Admission to care homes and other care settings

 The government guidance Admission and care of residents in a care home during COVID-19 explains how to admit and care for residents safely, and protect staff in care homes and registered providers of accommodation for people who need personal or nursing care.